 Marketing is one profession that is notorious for an overwhelming amount of processes and procedures, especially in the wealth management space — where compliance plays such a vital role.
 And while I do firmly believe that process has its place in marketing, I’m also leery of its more paralytic properties.
 Luckily, I work for a marketing automation company, and we use our own software every single day — which means I’m one of those lucky marketers who has found a way to help improve our processes and make them work for me and our entire team.

-Okay, enough stalling… let’s learn how marketing automation helps wealth managers and financial advisors streamline and simplify their processes while also minimizing busy work and cutting out red tape.
+Okay, enough stalling… let’s learn how marketing automation helps financial advisors and wealth management marketing professionals streamline and simplify their processes while also minimizing busy work and cutting out red tape.

 Track Behavior to Gain Investor Insights